Sitecore/Sitecore.Pathfinder/README.md

 It would be great if Pathfinder could build a Habitat-based website out of the box.
 The developer would get a tool chain and a website framework as a starting point.

-Pathfinder and Habitat must be integrated.
+Pathfinder support Unicorn, which is used by Habitat.
+It could be interesting to have a code generator for the TemplateIds file in Habitat.

 ### FakeDB
 [FakeDb](https://github.com/sergeyshushlyapin/Sitecore.FakeDb) is the unit testing framework for Sitecore that enables creation and manipulation of Sitecore content in memory.
 It is designed to minimize efforts for the test content initialization keeping focus on the minimal test data rather than comprehensive content tree representation.

-FakeDB is available as a Nuget package and can be installed as such.
+FakeDB is available as a NuGet package and can be installed as such.

 FakeDB and Pathfinder could be integrated in a number of ways.
-Pathfinder could generate code that exposes the items in the project to FakeDB, so developers do not have to do this manually.
-Also if the items change, it is easy to update the FakeDB code.
+Pathfinder provides a T4 template that exposes the items in the project to FakeDB, so developers do not have to do this manually.

 It would be really nice if Pathfinder could execute tests against FakeDB.
-It is not clear to me, if FakeDB requires a HttpContext - if not, this could be a good way to execute tests locally.

 ### JsonDataProvider
 [JsonDataProvider](https://github.com/Sitecore/Sitecore.JsonDataProvider) allows storing parts of content tree in separate *.json files.